Where Can I Live Stream An Event: Live Streaming Platforms

 Features

-vMix supports unlimited inputs, 4K streaming, advanced live switching, professional graphics, NDI integration, instant replay, and multi-view monitoring.
-It runs on Windows and is designed to deliver broadcast-quality production capabilities comparable to traditional TV workflows.
+vMix supports unlimited inputs (depending on edition), 4K streaming and recording, advanced live switching, professional graphics and titles, full NDI integration, instant replay, multi-view monitoring, and broadcast-quality audio mixing.
+It runs exclusively on Windows and is designed to deliver TV-like production workflows on a single computer.

 Pros

-The platform offers exceptional control for complex live productions such as music festivals, sporting events, and multi-stage conferences.
-It also integrates with external hardware, making it ideal for in-venue broadcast setups and high-end production environments.
+vMix offers exceptional control and flexibility for complex live productions such as music festivals, sporting events, multi-stage conferences, and large-scale corporate events.
+Its strong hardware integration (cameras, capture cards, PTZ control) and NDI support make it ideal for in-venue and high-end hybrid broadcast setups.

 Limitations

-vMix has a steep learning curve and is limited to Windows, with no native support for Mac or Linux.
-It also requires a powerful dedicated computer to run smoothly, especially when using advanced features, which can increase overall production costs.
+vMix has a steep learning curve and is Windows-only, with no native support for Mac or Linux.
+It requires a powerful dedicated computer (especially for 4K, multiple cameras, or advanced features), which can increase overall setup costs.
+Lower-tier editions have significant feature and resolution limitations.

 Best for